 Midway between Manhattan and Montreal, this inter-connected waterway shaped the destiny of the United States and Canada.
-By bike, foot, boat, train or car, Lakes to Locks Passage provides access to charming cities, rural landscapes and Adirondack hamlets.
-Through all four seasons, you can travel through numerous historic, natural, cultural and recreational experiences along the scenic waterway that links upstate New York to southern Quebec.
-Click here to see a map of the byway corridor, and click here to sign up to receive our bi-monthly e-newsletter.
+By bike, foot, boat, train or car, Lakes to Locks Passage provides access to charming cities, rural landscapes, and Adirondack hamlets.
+Through all four seasons, you can travel through numerous historic, natural, cultural and recreational experiences along the scenic byway.
+Click here to see a map of the byway corridor.

-The Byway is managed by the 501c3 non-profit organization Lakes to Locks Passage, Inc., with twenty board members, five officers, and two staff persons.
-Goals of the organization include:
+The Byway is managed by the 501c3 non-profit organization Lakes to Locks Passage, Inc. Goals of the organization include:

 - Create a great place to live -- which is also a great place to establish a business, invest public resources, and to visit!

 - Establish a grassroots forum for voluntary inter-municipal planning and implementation of NYS Byway, waterfront and community revitalization programs.

 - Assist communities through a process of sensitivity, awareness, understanding, appreciation, and finally, a commitment to the stewardship of the historic, natural, and cultural resources that are embodied in Lakes to Locks Passage, as the basis for community revitalization.

 - Unify the region's historic, cultural, natural and recreational resources to establish a world-class destination for national and international travelers.

 Features the interconnected waterway consisting of the Upper Hudson River/Champlain Canal, Lake George, Lake Champlain, and the Richelieu River/Chambly Canal.

 - Respects the individuality of the sub-regions of Lakes to Locks Passage -- Champlain Canal, Lake George, Lake Champlain and the Richelieu -- and celebrates the heritage of all the residents.